ferrerjayden/restaurant-site/README.md

 This fullstack web application was developed to enhance my skills in modern web development, using a range of popular frameworks and technologies.
 The application is a restaurant website that allows users to browse restaurants created by other users, as well as create, edit, and delete their own restaurants.
 Additionally, users can manage reviews for each restaurant, including creating, updating, and deleting reviews.
 Authentication and authorization are handled through JWT, ensuring secure access to user-specific features.

+## Demo

+**PLACEHOLDER: Create and link to a demo video that showcases the functionality of the application.**

 ## Features

 - **User Authentication**: Registration, login, and logout functionality using JWT authentication.